makerdao/community/governance/polls/Ratification Poll - Oracles Core Unit  Subproposal Set,  ORA-001 - June 14, 2021.md

 *MIP39c2-SP13 adds the Oracles Core Unit.*

-**Paragraph Summary**
+*MIP40c3-SP15 adds the budget for the Oracles Core Unit.*

-*($paragraph_summary)*
+*MIP41c4-SP13 onboards Niklas Kunkel as Facilitator for the Oracle Core Unit.*

 Please review the linked discussion threads to inform your position on these proposals before voting.
-It was also mentioned and possibly discussed on the [Governance and Risk call](https://forum.makerdao.com/t/agenda-discussion-scientific-governance-and-risk-145-thursday-june-10-17-00-utc/8590) on Thursday, June 10.
+They were also mentioned and possibly discussed on the [Governance and Risk call](https://forum.makerdao.com/t/agenda-discussion-scientific-governance-and-risk-145-thursday-june-10-17-00-utc/8590) on Thursday, June 10.

 ## Outcomes